2026 VFL season: St Kilda

-In April 2025, Sandringham rejected a proposal from St Kilda to be renamed to the "Sandringham Saints" and move all home matches from Trevor Barker Beach Oval to Moorabin Oval.
+In April 2025, Sandringham rejected a proposal from St Kilda to be renamed to the "Sandringham Saints" and move all home matches from Trevor Barker Beach Oval to Moorabbin Oval.
 The proposal also would have resulted in Sandringham permanently using St Kilda's colours of red, black and white (which it had already worn as an away jumper beginning in 2019).

 On 30 June 2025, St Kilda announced it would end its affiliation with Sandringham following the 2025 season.
-The AFL granted a VFL licence to St Kilda the same day, while Sandringham will continue in the competition as a standalone team.
+The AFL granted a VFL licence to St Kilda the same day, while Sandringham continued in the competition as a standalone team.

+Sandringham defeated in round 2 after trailing by 34 points at half-time, which was its first victory as a standalone team since the 1999 VFL semi-final.